 Where the Council intends to suspend a drivers/operators licence because they have failed to complete a CSE course, the licence holder will be offered the opportunity to put forward any exceptional circumstances to the Licensing Committee to show why the licence should not be suspended or why it should not be renewed.
 The suspension of any licence would continue until such time as a driver/operator is able to complete the CSE training.

-4. To execute all documents necessary to give effect to Council decisions c) Audit Committee and Standards Committee
+4. To execute all documents necessary to give effect to Council decisions 5.
+To appoint officers to undertake, where appropriate, the licensing duties vested in the authority by the Town Police Clauses Act 1847 or Part II of the Local Government (Miscellaneous Provisions) Act 1976.